zbirenbaum/SealFaceRecognition/README.md

 1. Start the aws instance by visiting http://hpc-aws-launcher.colgate.edu/ and clicking start.
-2. Connect to AWS by running `cd ~/Downloads/` and  `ssh -i YOURNAME_id_rsa YOURNAME@gpu-1.colgate.edu`
+2. Connect to AWS by running `cd ~/Downloads/` and  `ssh -i YOURNAME_id_rsa.txt YOURNAME@gpu-1.colgate.edu`
 3. Go to your SealNet workspace by running
 `cd /data/YOURNAME_workspace/SealFaceRecognition`
+4. Checking for the latest version of the software by running `git pull`
-4. Activate your virtual environment by running `source ./py37/bin/activate`.
+5. Activate your virtual environment by running `source ./py37/bin/activate`.
 When you are done with the virtual environment, run `deactivate`.
-5. Stop the aws instance by visiting http://hpc-aws-launcher.colgate.edu/ and clicking stop.
+6. Stop the aws instance by visiting http://hpc-aws-launcher.colgate.edu/ and clicking stop.

 # Training SEALNET